nanikokakonashvili/offshore_leaks_project_Naniko_Kakonashvili/README.md

 # Code directory

 ### `code/01_analysis_and_visualizations.ipynb`
-Loads the five ICIJ CSV files and performs the core data pipeline: filters `nodes-officers.csv` for Georgian-coded actors (`country_codes` containing `GEO`), joins through `relationships.csv` to linked offshore entities, and pulls jurisdiction and incorporation date data from
+Loads the six ICIJ CSV files and performs the core data pipeline: filters `nodes-officers.csv` for Georgian-coded actors (`country_codes` containing `GEO`), joins through `relationships.csv` to linked offshore entities, and pulls jurisdiction and incorporation date data from